imoore76/configurature/README.md

 ### Custom Types

-A custom Cofigurature type specifies the type of struct field it is for, and how to interact with it by satisfying Configurature's `Value` interface.
+A custom Configurature type specifies the type of struct field it is for, and how to interact with it by satisfying Configurature's `Value` interface.

 ```go
 type Value interface {